 Tumpek Landep happens on the 310th day of the Balinese Calendar, the year I witnessed it fell on 24th August 2013.

-This trip was hosted by Sheraton Bali Kuta Resort.
+My stay was hosted by Sheraton Bali Kuta Resort, though this particular ceremony was a coincidence and something I chanced upon.
 All opinions are my own.
 For more posts from this trip, click here.

 See the rest of my posts about Bali.